hyperstack-org/hyperstack/docs/installation/installation.md

 # Installation

-HS2 Installation guide has not been written yet.
+The Hyperstack Installation guide has not been written yet.
 Please see the Upgrading section for information.

-## Deploying to Heroku
+## Notes for deploying to Heroku

 + `heroku create`
 + `heroku buildpacks:set heroku/nodejs`